ibexa/documentation-developer/docs/guide/repository.md

 !!! caution "Connection errors issue"

-    If memcached does display connection errors when using the default (ascii) protocol, then switching to binary protocol *(in the stash configuration and memcached daemon)* should resolve the issue.
+    If Memcached does display connection errors when using the default (ascii) protocol, then switching to binary protocol *(in the stash configuration and Memcached daemon)* should resolve the issue.

 ### Using Cache Service

 Using the internal cache service allows you to use an interface and to not have to care whether the system has been configured to place the cache in Memcached or on File system.
 And as eZ Platform requires that instances use a cluster-aware cache in Cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.

-!!! caution "Interface will change in the future"

-    Current implementation uses a caching library called [Stash](http://stash.tedivm.com/), via [StashBundle](https://github.com/tedivm/TedivmStashBundle).
-We plan to move to a PSR-6 compatible cache service capable of supporting cache Tagging and multi get/set in the future, when that happens the interface of the cache service will change!

-!!! note "Use unique vendor prefix for Cache key!"
+!!! caution "Use unique vendor prefix for Cache key"

     When reusing the cache service within your own code, it is very important to not conflict with the cache keys used by others.
-That is why the example of usage below starts with a unique "myApp" key.
+That is why the example of usage below starts with a unique `myApp` key.
 For the namespace of your own cache, you must do the same!
 So never clear cache using the cache service without your key specified, otherwise you'll clear all cache.

 ##### Get Cache service